joeyates/til/programming/languages/elixir/libraries/mix.md

 * `:optional`
 * `:only` - which environments should include the dependency, indicated as a single environment or as a list
+* `:targets` - only include the dependency for the given targets.
+  The target is specified by MIX_TARGET

+Defines project configuration

+# Keys

+* archives - used by mix archive tasks
+* build_embedded - used by `mix compile` task, copies files from `priv` and ?? to `_build`